TheRealHex/smoofx/README.md

         1. Make sure to configure the polybar's config per your hardware like : wlan0  BAT1
         2. After setting up everything, if you don't see the icons in polybar, install unifont
         3. Install Numix-Cursor : https://www.xfce-look.org/p/999876/
+        4. Use dmenu for the powermenu button to function, or you can change that
 <br>
 <img src="https://github.com/TheRealHex/smoofx/blob/main/snaps/1.png">
 <img src="https://github.com/TheRealHex/smoofx/blob/main/snaps/2.png">